aradhya-tongia15/Disaster-managing-system/README.md

 instead of mobile gps etc. so to identify the cluster location and send this data to main server of rescue team so that they can help them with food supply and medical kit first and then arrange a rescue team for them.
+If someone are very close than they can connect through WI-FI and our chatbox feature and help each other.

 ## Implementation & Requirements
 We will plan to set up our radio signals transmitter and reciever and make it co ordinare with our